hinto-janai/monero-bash/docs/upgrade_explanation.md

 ```
 So what actually happens when you type `monero-bash upgrade`?

-I'd like to keep this as short as possible but simple enough so that anyone can understand it, so here's a step-by-step explanation of the code/commands being executed:
+I'd like to keep this as short as possible but simple enough so that anyone can understand it, so here's a step-by-step explanation of the code/commands that gets executed when you `upgrade`:

 ## Download
 ```